How does a flash glucose monitor and CGM work?

 Help and tutorials from the Freestyle Libre manufacturer Abbott.

-Some people prefer to use Flash (Freestyle Libre) over CGM.
-Reasons can include not liking the alarms.
-But unlike Flash, a CGM can ‘talk’ to an insulin pump, if you want to use a closed loop system.
+But unlike Flash, some CGMs can ‘talk’ to an insulin pump, which is important if you want to use a closed loop system.

 Your diabetes healthcare team should be able to support you to make the decision on which device will be best for you.